Hanzmapua/Yumboi/README.md

 - 👋 Hi, I’m Hanz
-- 👀 I’m interested in robotics and ai
+- 👀 I’m interested in robotics and AI
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning JS

 <!---
 Yumboi/Yumboi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.